 Henry Purcell Biography (Wikipedia)

-Henry Purcell (c.
+Henry Purcell ( or; c.
 10 September 1659 – 21 November 1695) was an English composer.
 Although incorporating Italian and French stylistic elements into his compositions, Purcell's legacy was a uniquely English form of Baroque music.
 He is generally considered to be one of the greatest English composers; no other native-born English composer approached his fame until Edward Elgar, Ralph Vaughan Williams, and Benjamin Britten in the 20th century.

 - Henry Purcellhttps://ichef.bbci.co.uk/images/ic/240x135/p05g1z9t.jpghttps://ichef.bbci.co.uk/images/ic/240x135/p05g1z9t.jpg2017-09-22T12:00:00.000ZDonald Macleod explores the life and music of Henry Purcellhttps://www.bbc.co.uk/music/audiovideo/popular/p05gxywn

 - The intoxication of a single kiss expressed in music by Purcellhttps://ichef.bbci.co.uk/images/ic/240x135/p04lkc36.jpghttps://ichef.bbci.co.uk/images/ic/240x135/p04lkc36.jpg2016-12-15T15:56:00.000ZCarolyn Sampson and Joseph Middleton perform Purcell’s Sweeter than roses, realised by Benjamin Britten.https://www.bbc.co.uk/music/audiovideo/popular/p04lkc4c

 The intoxication of a single kiss expressed in music by Purcell